 There are lots of different fruits in the world, and each one has its own unique color.
 Today, we’re going to take a look at all the yellow fruits out there!
 From bananas to pineapples, these fruits will make your taste buds tingle with delight.
-So without further ado, let’s review this list of the best yellow fruits including information about what nutrition and health benefits they provide.
+So without further ado, let’s review this list of yellow fruits including information about what nutrition and health benefits they provide.

 A banana, pear, melon, and other yellow fruits.